cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-06/241106_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/microsoft-bob-1995.png)

+Mobile-wise, by incorporating metaphors on the iPhone, Apple wanted to make the first experience of the device as easy and seamless as possible for people who never used a phone.

 ## Affordances
 "See that door handle?
 How do you know you have to pull it?"
 "Do you see the button on the blind's remote?
 How do you know you have to press it?"